 - Pacers may not carry extra water, food or equipment for runners.

-- With the exception of an emergency or medical situation, pacers cannot provide any material assistance to their runners.
+- With the exception of an emergency or medical situation, pacers cannot provide any material or physical assistance to their runners.